Elders can save our societies and the world --- by playing indispensable roles.

 But how, exactly, can elders save the world?

 One of the most inspirational paradigms that answers this question has come from Maggie Kuhn, founder of the Gray Panthers, a multigenerational organization established in the 1970s whose mission has been to “work for social and economic justice and peace for all people.”
-Here is her position statement, paraphrased in the book From Age-ing to Sage-ing: A Profound New Vision of Growing Older by Zalman Schachter-Shalomi and Ronald S. Miller:
+Here is her position statement, paraphrased in the book From Age-ing to Sage-ing: A Revolutionary Approach to Growing Older by Zalman Schachter-Shalomi and Ronald S. Miller:

 Let’s consider each of these five roles.